“Is SEO worth it?” and “Is SEO dead?” are questions I get regularly as the owner of a performance marketing agency.

 Spending $1500 p/month on SEO or $1500 on Facebook Ads (lead generation campaign)

 - Takes 6 months (or longer) to rank on page 1

 - May not generate significant traffic to the website until you rank in the top 4 positions on Google (the top position on Google generates ~30% of the clicks, with the second position only ~15%).

 - Subject to change if Google makes changes to their algorithm.
 So all your SEO work can be wiped out in minutes.

-- An average Facebook Ad campaign can generate leads for $50 each
+- An average Facebook Ad campaigns often generate leads for less than $100 each

-- That would mean your business gets 30 new leads a month with the prospective clients name, phone, email as well as qualifying questions
+- That would mean your business gets 15 or more new leads a month with the prospective clients name, phone, email as well as qualifying questions

 - Those leads can become referrals generating more business

 So if you were to choose only 1 activity of the two above, which would it be?

 Absolutely not.
 Businesses are still making money because Google puts them at the top of the search results.

 What is dead is old SEO techniques that were highly effective and could rapidly promote your business up the Google rankings ladder, quickly, easily and cheaply.